-If you’re worried that your teenager might be disengaging at school, you’ll want to keep a sharp eye out and spot patterns.
+If you’re worried that your child might be disengaging at school, you’ll want to keep a sharp eye out and spot patterns.
 Then you’ll want to help.
-Disengaged teens tend to have problems in one or more of these three areas:
+Disengaged kids tend to have problems in one or more of these three areas:

 1. Family issues.
 For many students, disengagement can begin at home.
-If there's been one particularly traumatic incident, such as a divorce or loss of a family member, teenagers can start to withdraw socially and academically.
-Even smaller changes, such as moving to a new city or adding a new family member can cause some teens to question their place or act out inappropriately.
+If there's been one particularly traumatic incident, such as a divorce or loss of a family member, children can start to withdraw socially and academically.
+Even smaller changes, such as moving to a new city or adding a new family member can cause some kids to question their place or act out inappropriately.

 3. School issues.
 Some students have trouble with their classmates, their school schedule, and even certain triggering classes.
 Solid academic students who find themselves struggling in a vocational class can start to doubt their abilities.
 Students who fear or distrust their teachers may become preoccupied with other thoughts during class instead of concentrating on the lesson.
 A cliquish school or a homogenous student body can lead some students to feel like outsiders who don't fit in.

-If your teen is dealing with anything in these three areas, it’s not necessarily time to sound the alarm.
-Many teens can deal with issues like these and come out stronger for it.
+If your child is dealing with anything in these three areas, it’s not necessarily time to sound the alarm.
+Many kids can deal with issues like these and come out stronger for it.
 But, if these life events are happening in your home or to your child, it may be a good idea to start keeping a closer watch.

-Is your teen increasingly negative, especially around his or her peers?
+Is your child increasingly negative, especially around his or her peers?
 Have they become more aggressive or are they starting to withdraw from a previously full social life?

 Disengagement is the phantom thief of potential.
 It sneaks up slowly and leaves its victims in dire straits.
-Keep a watchful eye for the signs and be sure to build healthy habits with and for your teen.
-Teenagers are less likely to disengage when they have stable familial and social relationships, attend a good school, and hold high self-esteem.
+Keep a watchful eye for the signs and be sure to build healthy habits with and for your child.
+Young adults are less likely to disengage when they have stable familial and social relationships, attend a good school, and hold high self-esteem.
 Keeping those things in their life can help put them on the road to success in high school and beyond.